ESCRT

-The endosomal sorting complexes required for transport (ESCRT) machinery is made up of cytosolic protein complexes, known as ESCRT-0, ESCRT-I, ESCRT-II, and ESCRT-III.
-Together with a number of accessory proteins, these ESCRT complexes enable a unique mode of membrane remodeling that results in membranes bending/budding away from the cytoplasm.
+The ESCRT system is made up of five separate cytosolic, peripheral membrane protein complexes, known as ESCRT-0, ESCRT-I, ESCRT-II, ESCRT-III and Vps4.
+Together with a number of accessory proteins, these ESCRT complexes enable a unique mode of membrane remodeling that results in membranes budding away from the cytoplasm.
 These ESCRT components have been isolated and studied in a number of organisms including yeast and humans.
-A eukaryotic signature protein, the machinery is found in all eukaryotes and some archaea.